 Our compensation committee consists of Messrs.
-Gracias and Sender and Dr. Wicki, each of whom meets the requirements for independence under the listing standards of Nasdaq and applicable SEC rules and regulations.
+Gracias, Sender and Anastasiou and Dr. Wicki, each of whom meets the requirements for independence under the listing standards of Nasdaq and applicable SEC rules and regulations.
 In addition, our board has determined that Messrs.
-Gracias and Sender and Dr. Wicki are also "non-employee directors" as defined pursuant to Rule 16b-3 of the Exchange Act.
-Mr. Gracias is the Chair of our compensation committee.
-Our compensation committee is responsible for, among other things:
+Gracias, Sender and Anastasiou and Dr. Wicki are also "non-employee directors" as defined pursuant to Rule 16b-3 of the Exchange Act.
+Mr. Gracias is the Chair of our compensation committee is responsible for, among other things: